saptarshibasu/azure-study/README.md

   * Stored as blobs in a special container in the same storage account in Avro format
 * The Table service uses optimistic concurrency checks as the default behavior when you are working with entities

+## Azure App Service

+* Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends
+* App Service has first-class support for ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python
+* App Service automatically patches and maintains the OS and language frameworks
+* App service allows deploying app in a custon Linux/Windows container
+* DevOps support
+* Scale up or out - manually or automatically
+* App Service is ISO, SOC, and PCI compliant

+## Azure Function

+* Large, long-running functions can cause unexpected timeout issues
+* A function can become large because of many Node.js dependencies.
+Importing dependencies can also cause increased load times that result in unexpected timeouts

+## ARM Template

+* Parameters are used for settings that vary according to the environment, like SKU, size, or capacity
+* It's recommended to run the ARM test toolkit and the what-if operation on the templates before deploying them
+  * The test toolkit checks whether the template uses best practices.
+It provides warnings when it identifies changes that could improve how the template is implemented
+  * The what-if operation shows the changes the template will make to the environment.
+It returns any syntax or other errors it can detect about the final state.
+* The copy element is used to specify more than one instance.
+Copy can be used on resources, properties, variables, and outputs
+* Azure PowerShell or Azure CLI scripts can be included in templates
+* If a script needs to be run on a host operating system in a VM, then the custom script extension and/or DSC would be a better choice.
+However, deployment scripts have advantages, such as setting the timeout duration
+* When deploying resources using templates, the deployment mode is either an incremental update or a complete update - the default mode is incremental
+* In complete mode, Resource Manager deletes resources that exist in the resource group but aren't specified in the template
+* Sections of template:
+  * $schema - required
+  * contentVersion - required
+  * apiProfile - optional
+  * parameters - optioanl
+  * variables - optional
+  * functions - optional
+  * resources - required
+  * outputs - optional
+* As ARM deployments become more complex, linked and nested templates can be used to break these deployments down into smaller reusable components
+* By default, Resource Manager creates the resources in parallel.
+It applies no limit to the number of resources deployed in parallel, other than the total limit of 800 resources in the template.
+The order in which they're created isn't guaranteed
+* To serially deploy more than one instance of a resource, mode needs to be set to `serial` and `batchSize` to the number of instances to deploy at a time.
+With `serial` mode, Resource Manager creates a dependency on earlier instances in the loop, so it doesn't start one batch until the previous batch completes
+* `dependsOn` element is used to specify that a resource is deployed after another resource.
+To deploy a resource that depends on the collection of resources in a loop, the name of the `copy` loop in the `dependsOn` element needs to be provided
+* If a parameter doesn't have a default value and isn't specified in the parameter file, you're prompted to provide a value during deployment

 ## Azure Event Hub

 * Event publishers can publish events using HTTPS or AMQP 1.0 or Apache Kafka (1.0 and above)